Stratio/stratio-connector-hdfs/doc/src/site/sphinx/about.rst

            About
 =====

-Native connector for writing in HDFS with Parquet format using Crossdata.
+Connector for writing in HDFS with Parquet format using Crossdata.

 Requirements
 ------------